 Winter cycling is no longer a fringe activity.
 Whitehorse citizens are increasingly cycling year round.
 With the increase in winter cyclists comes an increased concern for safety.
 Drivers and cyclists have important roles to play in creating a bike friendly city that is safe for all modes of transportation.

-- Do not drive in bike lanes.
-There is a dedicated bike lane on Fourth Avenue, but in the winter, drivers tend to occupy this lane.
+- Do not drive, park or stop in bike lanes.
+There is a dedicated bike lane on Fourth Avenue, Quartz Rd., 6th Avenue, Lewes Blvd and Industrial Rd.

-- Pass cyclists when safe and at a reasonable speed.
+- Pass cyclists only when safe to do so and at a reasonable speed.

 - Do not be aggressive towards cyclists.
 Remember, cyclists are entitled to use streets and roads.
 Although most like to avoid traffic, there may be parts of their commute where they have no option but to use a busy street.